Make priorities matter again with even over statements

 Getting rid of negative, meaningless things is easier.
 The challenge is prioritizing among good things.

 An ‘even over’ statement is an action-driven tool.
 It will help you choose one good thing even over another good thing.

-At Liberationist, when we kick off a culture or team tranformation project, one of the first step is understanding alignment.
-That includes asking individuals to define priorities using even over statements.
+At Liberationist, when we kick off a culture or team transformation project, one of the first steps is understanding alignment.
+That includes asking individuals to define priorities using “even over” statements.

 As you might imagine, when we compare everyone’s notes, there’s usually a huge gap.
 Not only are priorities unclear, but people have a hard time prioritizing – especially between two good things.

 Here are some examples of “even over” statements: